Vyvanse Abuse Symptoms and Addiction Treatment

 - Use of larger amounts or for longer than originally intended.

-- Spending a great deal of time to obtain and use Vyvanse, as well as recover from its effects.
+- Spending a great deal of time obtaining and using Vyvanse, as well as recovering from the effects of Vyvanse use.

 - Intense cravings for Vyvanse.

 - Using Vyvanse in a dangerous situation, such as before or while driving a car.

 - Tolerance, or a diminished effect when the same amount is used.